Galium odoratum, sweet woodruff

 Native Range

-Native across Europe from Britain and Scandinavia south to the Mediterranean and Morocco, and east through Turkey and the Caucasus to Siberia.
-The species grows in the shade of deciduous and mixed woodland, forest margins, and hedgebanks in moist to moderately dry, humus-rich soils.
-Naturalized in North America, including parts of the Pacific Northwest, where it occasionally escapes cultivation into woodland edges.
+Native across Europe from Britain and Scandinavia south to the Mediterranean and Morocco, east through Turkey and the Caucasus to Siberia, growing in deciduous woodland, forest margins, and hedgebanks.
+Naturalized in parts of North America.

 Suggested Uses